Paul Pavlowitch

 Paul Pavlowitch (born February 5, 1942) is a French writer, editor and journalist.
 He trained as a lawyer and has worked in various jobs, including as a teacher, librarian, and translator.
 A relative of the well-known French author, Romain Gary, Pavlowitch was presented in public through the 1970s in the guise of writer "Emile Ajar", actually a pseudonym of Gary's.
 Assuming this role for his famous cousin—concealing the true authorship of certain novels of Gary's—embroiled Pavlowitch in controversy when the deception came to light.
 Pavlowitch's first published work was his 1981 account of the affair, L'homme que l'on croyait ('The man we believed').
 Pavlowitch went on to write novels, having his first published in 1986.
 Since 2000, he has had four further novels published.

 Background and education

 Pavlowitch was born in Nice, to a mother from a Lithuanian–Jewish background.

 A scholarship enabled Pavlowitch to study law in Toulouse and Paris; he graduated in 1964.
-After obtaining his license in legal practice, a stay in an American university was financed by Gary, who considered him something like a son to him.
+After obtaining his license in legal practice, a stay in an American university was financed by Gary, who considered him something like a son.
 After having been a librarian at the Lycée Arago in Paris, Pavlowitch became a "copyist", then an English translator for various publishing houses, and an editor at the Mercure de France, a publishing house run by Simone Gallimard.